2.3 Git Basics - Viewing the Commit History

 modified: CONTRIBUTING.md

 It tells you pretty explicitly how to discard the changes you’ve made(Nó cho bạn biết rõ ràng cách loại bỏ các thay đổi bạn đã thực hiện.).
-Let’s do what it says:
+Let’s do what it says:$ git checkout -- CONTRIBUTING.md

 $ git status